 Are you prepared for the next SolarWinds style supply chain attack from other vendors?

 - Review or create a comprehensive vendor (compliance) management program to ensure all vendor interaction with your organization’s network or data are understood and that the appropriate contractual requirements are in place for vendors to demonstrate they follow information security best practices.

 - Review all available internal controls that may be implemented to limit exposure stemming from a future vendor supply chain attack.

 - Ensure your incident response plan takes into consideration #1, and #2.

 About Cerberus Sentinel

-Cerberus Sentinel is a U.S. provider of consulting and managed services, focused solely on cybersecurity.
-The company seeks to expand by acquiring world-class cybersecurity talent and utilizes the latest technology to create innovative solutions that protect the most demanding businesses and government organizations against continuing and emerging security threats.
+Cerberus Sentinel is an industry leader in Managed Cybersecurity and Compliance (MCCP) services with its exclusive MCCP+ managed compliance and cybersecurity services plus culture program.
+The company is rapidly expanding by acquiring world-class cybersecurity, secured managed services, and compliance companies with top-tier talent that utilize the latest technology to create innovative solutions to protect the most demanding businesses and government organizations against continuing and emerging security threats and compliance obligations.